ArshitGupta01/TrustGuard/README.md

 ## What it actually does

-When you visit a product page on Amazon or Flipkart, TrustGuard:
+When you visit a product page on Amazon or Flipkart, etc TrustGuard:

 1. **Scrapes all visible reviews** from the page (text, ratings, dates, verified status, helpful votes)
 2. **Sends them to a local FastAPI backend** (runs with or without Docker)